This is an easy way to merge the output from multiple HTML5

 Note: If you want to test

-Note: Flare's HTML5 Top Navigation skin does not support project merging.
+Note: Flare's HTML5 Side and Top Navigation skins do not support runtime project merging.